High Court Hears Mone’s “Medpro” Should Repay £121m

 Teesworks Controversy: A Tale of Ambition, Allegations, and Accountability

 The Teesworks regeneration project, championed by Conservative Mayor Ben Houchen, aimed to transform the former Redcar steelworks into a hub for green industry and economic revitalization in the Tees Valley.
-However, the initiative has become embroiled in controversy over governance, … Continue reading Teesworks Controversy: A Tale of Ambition, Allegations, and Accountability
+However, the initiative has become embroiled in controversy over governance, transparency, and the use of public funds.
+Background and Allegations Continue Reading

 Cameron accepted for Role in First Data appointment